Saturday, October 18, 2014

 Guests of the Caregiver Expo have the opportunity to attend their choice of expert presentations offered throughout the day.

 Sandra Maxwell, Director, Driver Training Program & Sue Falletich, Manager, Michigan Driver Training Program

 AAA – The Auto Club Group

-Dedicated to helping seniors continue to drive as long and as safely possible, this presentation by AAA – The Auto Club Group is designed to helping seniors and seniors and caregivers recognize the changes that aging brings, how those changes affect driving, and how to adjust.
+Dedicated to helping seniors continue to drive as long and as safe as possible, this presentation by AAA – The Auto Club Group is designed to help seniors and caregivers recognize the changes that aging brings, how those changes affect driving, and how to adjust.